savannaac/friend-crossing-rails/README.md

 5. Plan your perfect (animal) community
 6. Sign out by selecting the "log out"

-### Additional Usage

-#### Organization
-  - Join organization by selecting an organization (under "all organizations:") on the home page
-  - Leave organization by selecting your organization (under "your organization:") on the home page
-  - Must belong to organization to edit (select joined organization under "all organizations:")
-  - Delete organization by selecting any organization (under "all organizations:") on the home page
-    - Must leave your own organization to delete

-  #### Shift
-  - Edit your shift(s) on your organization's overview page
-  - Delete your shift(s) on your organization's overview page

 ## Contributing
 Bug reports and pull requests are welcome.